Mister-Ed/Mobile-dev-sample/README.md

 # Mobile Dev Sample

-Samples from Mobile development academic project.
+Sample Mobile development project - academic class project.

 Only a portion of the complete app was developed, so this is not fully functional Android App